emer/axon/PVLV.md

 ![PV.2](fig_bvpvlv_pv_lv_only.png?raw=true "PV.2")

 **Figure 2:** Simplified diagram of major components of the PVLV model, with the LV Learned Value component in the Amygdala and PV Primary Value component in the Ventral Striatum (principally the Nucleus Accumbens Core, NAc).
-LHb: Lateral Habenula, RMTg: RostroMedial Tegmentum, PPTg: PendunculoPontine Tegmentum, LHA: Lateral Hypothalamus, PBN: Parabrachial Nucleus.
-See [PVLV Code](https://github.com/emer/leabra/tree/master/pvlv) for a more detailed figure and description of the implementation.
+LHb: Lateral Habenula, RMTg: RostroMedial Tegmentum, LDT: Laterodorsal Tegmentum, LHA: Lateral Hypothalamus, PBN: Parabrachial Nucleus.

-Note that we use anatomical labels for computationally-specified functions consistent with our theory, without continually reminding the reader that of course this is all a simplified theory for what these brain areas area actually doing.
-If it is useful for you, just imagine we said "we hypothesize that the function of area X is.." everywhere.
+Note that we use anatomical labels for computationally-specified functions consistent with our theory, without continually reminding the reader that of course this is all a simplified theory for what these brain areas are actually doing.
+If it is useful for you, just imagine it says "we hypothesize that the function of area X is.." everywhere.

 # A Central Challenge: Learning *Something* when *Nothing* happens